 DXA bone densitometry is a simple, non-invasive procedure.
 You will be asked to lie on a cushioned examination table.
 Once on the table you may be asked to hold an awkward position for a short time while the arm of the machine passes over your body taking measurements.
 The DXA machine uses a thin, invisible beam of low-dose x-rays with two distinct energy peaks.
 One peak is absorbed mainly by soft tissue and the other by bone.
 The soft tissue amount is subtracted from the total and what remains is a patient's bone mineral density.
 It is important that you stay as still as possible during the procedure to ensure a clear, useful image.
 The procedure is painless and radiation exposure is minimal.

-On the day of the exam eat normally, but don't take calcium supplements for at least 24 hours beforehand.
+On the day of the exam eat normally.
 Wear loose, comfortable clothing, avoiding garments that have zippers, belts or buttons made of metal.